michael2012z/BitBible/markdown/JPS/files/Lev.md

 14. And ye shall eat neither bread, nor parched corn, nor fresh ears, until this selfsame day, until ye have brought the offering of your G-d; it is a statute for ever throughout your generations in all your dwellings.

-15. And ye shall count unto you from the morrow after the day of rest,Heb. sabbath. from the day that ye brought the sheaf of the waving; seven weeks shall there be complete;
+15. And ye shall count unto you from the morrow after the day of rest,

 16. even unto the morrow after the seventh week shall ye number fifty days; and ye shall present a new meal-offering unto HaShem.